ans-group/docs.ukfast.co.uk/source/network/cdn/managingcdn.md

 * Expires
 * X-Accel-Expires

+So you will see the header still in the response header, but the CDN will be setting it's own length to the cache content to what has been set in [ddos](https://my.ukfast.co.uk/ddosx)

 If there is a set-cookie in the header we won't cache this even if Custom has been configured in https://my.ukfast.co.uk/ddosx

 ## Special Cases